devolfer/soma/README.md

     private void YourMethod()
     {
-        // Plays clip through the SoundManager instance SoundManager.Instance.Play(audioClip);
+        // Plays clip through the Soma instance Soma.Play(audioClip);

         // *** There is no need for an AudioSource component.
-        // The SoundManager will get a SoundEntity instance from its pool,
+        // Soma will retrieve a SomaEntity instance from its pool,
         // play the clip through it, and then return it back to the pool. *** }
 }